rwxrob/cmdbox/README.md

 concerns anyone reviewing this package might have before choosing to use it.

+* A true rooted node tree of commands was discarded in favor of a flat map registry of internal commands despite the potential key name conflicts due to the unnecessary complication it incurred upon the otherwise light, clear, and intuitive command creation and declaration syntax with `cmdbox.New()`.

-* To this day command options plague developers and users by different ways of dealing with single or double dashes, the equals sign, single letter options and more.
+* To this day, command options plague developers and users by different ways of dealing with single or double dashes, the equals sign, single letter options and more.
 Most are also not friendly to the use of UTF-8 runes in the upper ranges.